Take the stress out of planning spring break in Portland with our list of awesome activities — for all kinds of vacationers. Have a great trip!

 If a few rain clouds threaten to darken your visit, never fear!
 There are plenty of indoor activities to keep your youngsters entertained.
-Families can spend the entire day exploring the Oregon Museum of Science & Industry (OMSI) or the Portland Children’s Museum, and ample children’s theaters, indoor play areas and indoor activities ensure that you’ll never run out of warm, dry and family-friendly fun.
+Families can spend the entire day exploring the Oregon Museum of Science & Industry (OMSI), and ample children’s theaters, indoor play areas and indoor activities ensure that you’ll never run out of warm, dry and family-friendly fun.

 Tiptoe Through the Tulips

 Head to the Wooden Shoe Tulip Farm in Woodburn, located south of Portland, for their annual springtime Wooden Shoe Tulip Festival.
 This kid-centered fest features 40 acres (16 ha) of gorgeous blooms, plus plenty of children’s activities.
 Kiddos love the hay wagon rides, duck races, tire swings and cow train rides, along with plenty of food and drink offerings.

 Whale Watching at the Oregon Coast

 Oregon beaches may not fit certain spring break stereotypes (for example, you’re unlikely to stumble into a wild college party or game of beach volleyball).
 They are, however, perfect for peaceful whale watching.
 Every spring, as many as 20,000 gray whales pass through Oregon waters while migrating between Mexico and Alaska.
 Locals celebrate the springtime migration with Whale Watching Week, when trained volunteers are stationed at more than 20 locations along the Oregon Coast to help you spot and learn more about these majestic creatures.

 Portland has numerous kid-friendly hiking spots with trails under 4 miles (6 km) close to the city and bursting with natural beauty.